BowTiedRadone/blog/content/posts/pox-4-bug-hunt/index.md

 Working with [Nikos Baxevanis](https://nikosbaxevanis.com), we used [fast-check](https://github.com/dubzzz/fast-check) to build a **stateful property testing** setup - [PR #4550](https://github.com/stacks-network/stacks-core/pull/4550).
 The goal was to achieve a _fuzzing_ effect against the PoX-4 contract.
 Note that back then, no fuzzer for Clarity code existed (though we later built [Rendezvous](https://github.com/stacks-network/rendezvous) - more on that in a future post).

-The approach is straightforward: our testing framework had three moving parts:
+The approach is straightforward.
+Our testing framework had three moving parts:

 1. **Simplified Model (TypeScript)** — a simplified data structure mirroring the main PoX-4 business logic
 2. **fast-check Console** — a setup capable of generating thousands of randomized sequences of valid user actions